Skip to main content

 Capital Gains Report

-Written by David Melbourne
+Written by Vivi Turla

-Updated over a week ago
+Updated over a month ago

 The capital gains report is the report that most regular investors will use to fill in their tax returns.

 But how do you use this information on your tax return?
+This guide outlines the information you can find in the Capital Gains Report.

 Short Term Capital Gains